atbolsh/TransformerHomunculus/README.md

 ~~~~

 Tmr: housekeeping.
-Kill all notebooks, maybe glance at traces on the 1080 but nowhere else.
+X Kill all notebooks, maybe glance at traces on the 1080 but nowhere else.
-Reboot Frankenstein and see what the status is.
+X Reboot Frankenstein and see what the status is.
+  -- it recovered fine.
+I just have to keep in mind that GPU 0 is unreliable
+  -- will reboot at least once more before the big trip.
-Open / close firefox.
+X Open / close firefox.
-Backup best versions to the the disk.
+~ Backup best versions to the the disk.
 Sync branch representations.
+  -- for that, I need to find the best versions.
+This waits
 ***merge the RL branch into the main branch***
  -- delete the 'PPO helper' folder, recreate with RL notebooks / files (use ln -s to make links)